This Step: Take Drivers Education

 Although most students take the course while preparing to get their instructional permit, you don’t have to complete drivers ed before applying.
 It’s not until you apply for a drivers license that you must have completed both the classroom portion and behind-the-wheel training.

-After getting schooled, you'll receive proof of completing 30 classroom hours from your drivers ed program.
+After getting schooled, you'll receive proof of completing the classroom hours from your drivers ed program.
 Hang on to this student completion certificate, as you'll need to present it to the Hawaii Department of Motor Vehicles when you take your road test.

 Find a Local Driver Education Provider